RandyRomero/Cheatsheets/databases/levels_of_transaction_isolation.md

 Useful links:
 https://www.postgresql.org/docs/current/transaction-iso.html

-### What are level of transaction isolation in databases?
+### What are levels of transaction isolation in databases?

 Levels of isolation are basically rules how a transaction can interact with data that is modified by another transaction.